Worksheet: Cloning Animals

 Which of the following best defines a clone?

-- BA clone is an organism that is genetically similar to another.
+- BA clone is an organism that is genetically identical to another.

 - CA clone is an organism that is genetically different from another.

 - DA clone is an animal that shares 50% of its DNA with another.

 - EA clone is an organism that shares the same parents as another.